Our privacy notice

 Transfer of data outside of the UK and EEA

-In processing Personal Data to carry out our activities, SWW will in some circumstances transfer Personal Data to third party processors located outside United Kingdom or the European Economic Area ("EEA") or allow Personal Data to be accessed by processors outside the UK or EEA.
+In processing Personal Data to carry out our activities, we will in some circumstances transfer Personal Data to third party processors located outside United Kingdom or the European Economic Area ("EEA") or allow Personal Data to be accessed by processors outside the UK or EEA.
+For these data transfers we ensure that the relevant safeguards, as required in Article 46, are implemented and transfer impact assessments are conducted (as appropriate).

-As an example, SWW use the services of TATA consultancy services in India and Manilla to assist with SWW administration work, using a secure link to our protected system.
-Certain software providers located in India and other third countries may need to access Personal Data records to fix faults in that software used.
-We ensure that we act in compliance with UK data protection law and that our third-party processors operate to very high standards and are bound by contractual agreements to maintain data security and confidentiality.
+As an example, SWW use the services of TATA consultancy services in India and Manilla to assist with SWW Customer Service administration work, using a secure link to our protected system.
+Certain software providers and support services located in India and other third countries may need to access Personal Data records to fix faults in that software used.
+We ensure that we act in compliance with UK data protection law and that our third-party processors operate to very high standards and are bound by the relevant transfer and contractual agreements to maintain data security and confidentiality.

 Security and storage of Personal Data